JosephGolla1/JosephGolla1/README.md

 - Hi, I’m Joseph Golla
 - I’m interested in an internship/volunteering opportunity.
-- I’m currently learning HTML/CSS, Java with knowledge of C++
+- I have great foundational knowledge in C++, Java, Python, Assembly, HTML, and CSS
 - I’m looking to collaborate on any project.
 - Best way to reach me through email.